vectordotdev/timber-ruby/README.md

 ## Overview

 Timber automatically turns your raw text logs into rich JSON events that can be consumed by the [Timber.io service](https://timber.io).
-Improving log data quality at the core, so you can cut out the noise and solve problems faster.
+Improving log data quality at the source, so you can cut out the noise and solve problems faster.

 For example, Timber turns this: